Skip to content

 Easy fall dinners

-Photo Credit: All the Healthy Things
+Photo Credit: All The Healthy Things

 This sweet potato casserole is just what you’re craving on any given cold, dark evening (or morning, really — can you imagine this for breakfast?).
 It’s salty, sweet, and filled with antioxidants — and it will also make your home smell amazing.
 In an hour or less, you can have a rich, decadent-feeling dinner that’s still totally good for you.
 This would be great served with wilted baby spinach with garlic and lemon juice — the bitterness can chop right through the sweet to create a balance.